maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 # Introduction

+The International Maritime Organization (IMO) in its 'Strategy for the development and  implementation of e‐Navigation' (MSC85/26, Annex 20) [1] resolution, provides the following definition of e‐Navigation:

+***E-Navigation, is the harmonised collection, integration, exchange, presentation and analysis of maritime information on-board and ashore by electronic means to enhance berth-to-berth navigation and related services, for safety and security at sea and protection of the marine environment.***

-In IMO resolution MSC.467(101) “Guidance on the Definition and Harmonization of the Format and Structure of Maritime Services in the Context of e-Navigation” [1], IMO defines Maritime Services and Technical Services in the context of e-Navigation.
+In IMO resolution MSC.467(101) “Guidance on the Definition and Harmonization of the Format and Structure of Maritime Services in the Context of e-Navigation” [2], IMO defines Maritime Services and Technical Services in the context of e-Navigation.
 In this resolution, the Maritime Services are on the highest level, describing a service in an entirely non-technical manner.
 One or more Technical Services are associated with a Maritime Service, and these Technical Services are the ones defining the actual information exchange needed to take place in order to carry our a Maritime Service.

-The Maritime Service Registry [2], or MSR for short, assumes the role of a general  registry for Technical Services.
-It provides a reference point to the most relevant information and the respective end-points of the registered
-services and thus to improve the accessibility of available services in the
+The Maritime Service Registry [3], or MSR for short, assumes the role of a general  registry for Technical Services.
+It provides a reference point to the most relevant information and the respective end-points of the registered services and thus to improve the accessibility of available services in the maritime domain.
-maritime domain.

-The Technical Services in the resolution are also defined on three levels following the same structure as in IALA G-1128 [3] guideline, where MSR supervises all service providers to describe their service in the format of G-1128.
+The Technical Services in the resolution are defined on three levels following the same structure as in IALA G-1128 [4] guideline.
+The MSR supervises all service providers to describe their service in the format of G-1128.

 ## Purpose
 <!--